-- All Year 7 on entry are assessed using CAT4 standardised (paper based) assessments which assess students potential in Maths, Verbal, Spatial and non-Verbal reasoning.
-This usually happens just before October half term.
-When available SATs scores are also taken into consideration - KS3 Mastery bands are used in subject areas. - Formal year group exams take place for Years 10 and 12.
-Year 9 Students have an Assessment week in some subjects - Mock exams take place for Years 11 and 13 - Progress from KS2 is used to establish target grades for KS4.
+- SATS scores from KS2 are used as a baseline for all Year 7 students.
+Some students, including those who have not taken KS2 SATS, are assessed using CAT4 standardised assessments, which assess students potential in Maths, Verbal, Spatial and non-Verbal reasoning.
+This usually happens just before October half term. - KS3 Mastery bands are used in subject areas. - Formal year group exams take place for Years 10 and 12.
+Years 7-9 students have an Assessment week in all subjects - Mock exams take place for Years 11 and 13 - Progress from KS2 is used to establish target grades for KS4.
 The school uses FFT20 (top 20%) at KS4 and ALPS at KS5 (along with average GCSE point scores) - Reporting points are used for all year groups, allowing for the recording and tracking of assessment data